 Preprocessing API Reference¶

-This module provides comprehensive data preprocessing functions for spatial transcriptomics data analysis in SPEX.
+This module provides comprehensive data preprocessing functions for spatial omics data analysis (proteomics and transcriptomics) in SPEX.

 Functions¶